-We found 5 threats that have a higher level of impact as a High risk, among them we can mention (Worm, Malware and Ransomware).
-Because the process of executing is very effective.
+We found 57 threats that have a higher level of impact as a High risk, which are Worm, Malware and Ransomware.

 This malicious code can be hidden within several different file types, the usual security countermeasures do not recognize it or stop it once it has been executed.